HomeArticlesHow ToCalculate Probability

 Common Mistakes to Avoid

-Forgetting to subtract the overlap in "or" calculations.
-When two events are not mutually exclusive, simply adding P(A) + P(B) double-counts any outcome that satisfies both.
-The King of Hearts example above shows this clearly — without subtracting the 1/52 overlap, the answer would be inflated to 17/52 instead of the correct 16/52.
-Always ask whether the two events can happen simultaneously before deciding whether a subtraction is needed.
+Forgetting to subtract the overlap in "or" calculations trips people up often.
+When two events aren't mutually exclusive, simply adding P(A) + P(B) double-counts any outcome that satisfies both.
+The King of Hearts example above shows this clearly: skip the 1/52 subtraction and the answer inflates to 17/52 instead of the correct 16/52.
+Ask whether the two events can happen simultaneously before deciding whether a subtraction is needed.

-Treating dependent events as independent.
-Drawing cards, balls, or any item "without replacement" changes the sample space for every subsequent draw.
-Using the same denominator for both draws — say, 4/52 × 3/52 instead of the correct 4/52 × 3/51 — is a very common error that slightly understates the true probability, since the total pool actually shrank after the first draw.
+Treating dependent events as independent is another frequent slip.
+Drawing cards, balls, or any item without replacement changes the sample space for every subsequent draw.
+Using the same denominator for both draws, say 4/52 × 3/52 instead of the correct 4/52 × 3/51, slightly understates the true probability, since the total pool actually shrank after the first draw.

-Confusing probability with odds.
-A statement like "the odds are 1 to 5" is a ratio of favorable to unfavorable outcomes, not the same number as a 1/6 probability, even though they describe the same underlying six-sided die roll.
-Converting between the two requires care: odds of "a to b" correspond to a probability of a/(a+b), not a/b.
+Confusing probability with odds causes its own headaches.
+A statement like "the odds are 1 to 5" is a ratio of favorable to unfavorable outcomes, not the same number as a 1/6 probability, even though both describe the same underlying six-sided die roll.
+Converting between the two takes care: odds of "a to b" correspond to a probability of a/(a+b), not a/b.

-Misjudging which events are truly independent.
-Two events can look unrelated but secretly share a dependency — for example, drawing two cards of the same suit from a deck is not independent of the suit composition remaining after the first draw, even if the cards' face values seem unconnected.
-Always verify independence by asking whether the first outcome changes the conditions for the second, rather than assuming it from surface appearance.
+Misjudging which events are truly independent rounds out the list.
+Two events can look unrelated but secretly share a dependency.
+Drawing two cards of the same suit from a deck isn't independent of the suit composition remaining after the first draw, even if the cards' face values seem unconnected.
+Verify independence by asking whether the first outcome changes the conditions for the second, rather than assuming it from surface appearance.

 Formula & Methodology

-The rules covered above build on three foundational relationships in probability theory:
+The rules above build on three foundational relationships in probability theory.

 Multiplication rule for independent events: